Flicker (song): Composition

 With "Flicker", one of Porter Robinson's favorite songs of his debut studio album Worlds (2014), he wanted to experiment with samples of soul music, which he became a fan of ever since he listened to his favorite album, Daft Punk's second studio record Discovery (2001).
 The result was a hip-hop-style instrumental that he felt was "incomplete" with only drums and the phased samples.

 He didn't initially plan "Flicker" to be a track on Worlds until some time later when he was using a translation website to translate "song titles that would never be seen" incorrectly into Japanese, and then put the Japanese text into a text-to-speech program for it to be converted into a WAV file for him to "cut it into a rap" which he called a "charming little thing".
 Finally, he composed the lead melody and chord progression.
+The text-to-speech speaker on the song says "Watashi wa choudo nani ga juuyou ka mitsukeyou toshite iru," translating to "I'm just trying to find what is important to me," which Robinson said was "nice, because it could have come out as something completely random."
+The track contains samples from the 2012 anime Ano Natsu de Matteru.

 Robinson described "Flicker" as more of a "journey" than a pop song, saying that it goes "to a lot of different places" structure-wise.
-The text-to-speech speaker on the song says "Watashi wa choudo nani ga juuyou ka mitsukeyou toshite iru," translating to "I'm just trying to find what is important to me," which Robinson said was "nice, because it could have come out as something completely random."
-The song also contains influences of disco, opening with a "summer-y disco guitar" before moving into "hands-in-the-air synth blasts" as a critic for Vice magazine described.
+The song contains influences of disco, opening with a "summer-y disco guitar" before moving into "hands-in-the-air synth blasts" as Elissa Stolman wrote to Vice.
+Megan Buerger wrote to Billboard that the song begins with a calm disco beat reminiscent of old video games, with a faint bassline building in the background, and, after two minutes, there are "30 intense seconds of thick, swinging bass".
 The pitch shifting of the samples was influenced by the works of Jay Dilla.
 The song's composition and arrangement was compared by Spin magazine's Garrett Kamps to the works of Boards of Canada, while other listeners compared the track's use of soul samples to that of "The Glory," a track from Kanye West's third album Graduation (2007).

 Release and promotion

-"Flicker" premiered on July 28, 2014 by Vogue magazine for streaming as Worlds' fourth and final single.
+"Flicker" premiered on July 28, 2014, by Vogue magazine for streaming as Worlds' fourth and final single.
 The song was initially planned to be the album's second single after "Sea of Voices," but Robinson replaced it with "Sad Machine" three days before its release.
-Robinson wanted Flicker to be the LP's last single, given that it presented the record's "cuter" aspect.
+Robinson wanted "Flicker" to be the LP's last single, given that it presented the record's "cuter" aspect.
 Upon its release, it debuted at number 37 on the Billboard Dance/Electronic Songs chart in the United States on the issue week of August 16, 2014, later re-appearing at its peak of number 34 on the week of August 30.